jjivany/wincurl/README.md

 This project is configured for Android deployment.
 - **Download**: You can download `wincurl_latest.apk` directly from the repository releases and sideload it.
-- **Developers**: The repository includes automated GitHub Actions that build the APK natively in the cloud.
+- **Developers**: The repository includes automated GitHub Actions that build the APK and various other system binaries natively in the cloud.

 ## 🤝 Contributing